-This feature allows you to mark selected Zones as unused, which will prohibit them from going into alarm and will also leave them out of the status report.
+This feature allows you to mark selected Zones, Power, or Sound as unused, which will prohibit them from going into alarm and will also leave them out of the status report.
+Note that programming for the selected Zone will be preserved when the Zone is marked as "unused" and will not be reconfigured if automatic Zone configuration is activated.

-To designate a Zone as unused: